Coronavirus is the biggest global health, social and economic crisis of our lifetime and is tearing children's lives apart.

 In Nigeria, we are working with the Lagos State Government to make sure that children don't miss out on their regular immunizations and that our existing services for malnourished children can continue.
 We are also supporting Cameroonian refugees with clean drinking water and hygiene kits, as well as sharing accurate and up-to-date information to displaced families.

 Globally, over a billion children and students have had their education disrupted by coronavirus.
-Almost 10 million may never return.
+Almost 10 million may never return.80% of children we surveyed for our Protect A Generation report said they’ve learned little or nothing during the pandemic.

-We have launched our Save our Education campaign to call on governments to keep learning alive during lockdowns with accessible distance learning, ensure every child returns to school when it's safe and to build better education systems for the future.
+Our Save our Education campaign calls on governments to keep learning alive during lockdowns with accessible distance learning, ensure every child returns to school when it's safe and to build better education systems for the future.

 In Ethiopia, we are operating a camel library, which means that children in remote locations can continue to access books and keep learning throughout the pandemic.
 The 21 camels can carry 200 storybooks at a time, and they are currently supporting 22,000 children across 33 villages.
 We are also using television and radio to share specialised learning materials, as well as risk awareness and protection messages including mental health support.
 We plan to reach eight million children across the country.